Motherboard ID Reading and Viewing

 orKatapult

-, it means the firmware needs to be flashed before it can be used.
+, it means that the firmware needs to be flashed before it can be used

 CAN Problem Collection

-Notice- If you cannot find the CAN ID, see the document below.
+Notes- If you cannot find the CAN ID, please see the following document

 - CAN Problem Collection